 The College provides 24-hour/day coverage of campus with a staff of full-time police officers certified by the Virginia Department of Criminal Justice Services.
-Students may contact the officer(s) on duty by calling 276-328-COPS or by accessing one of the emergency phones on campus.
 The Campus Police Office is located on the lower-level of Cantrell Hall.

 What resources are available in the Center for Student Development?

-The Center for Student Development units include Career Services, Counseling Services, Health Services, and Multi-Cultural Affairs and is located on the lower-level of Cantrell Hall.
+The Center for Student Development includes the following units and is located on the lower-level of Cantrell Hall:

 Counseling Services focuses on helping the student better manage the transitions involved in a successful college experience.
-UVa-Wise counselors are professionals who provide free, confidential counseling to students experiencing personal, social, emotional, or educational problems.
+UVa-Wise counselors are professionals who provide free, confidential counseling to any enrolled students experiencing personal, social, emotional, or educational difficulties.
+Individual counseling sessions are available on a variety of topics including, but not limited to, stress, anxiety, homesickness, grief, relationships, time and stress management, depression, etc.

-Students from a variety of cultures add welcomed diversity to the campus of UVa-Wise.
-Multi-Cultural Affairs coordinates and/or collaborates on a variety of campus events and programs throughout each academic year.
-Lectures, forums, fashion shows, and even dining events educate campus community members about specific cultures, celebrate national holidays, and otherwise bring opportunities for diverse learning to UVa-Wise.
+Multi-Cultural Affairs coordinates and/or collaborates on a variety of campus events and programs throughout each academic year for diverse learning at UVa-Wise.